4.9★ Verified Google Reviews100% Private — No Group ToursFree Consultation

 Why Juniper for Your Honeymoon

-Your Japan honeymoon shouldn't feel like a packaged tour with a welcome cocktail on arrival.
+Your South Korea honeymoon shouldn't feel like a packaged tour with a welcome cocktail on arrival.

-Most “Japan honeymoon packages” run the same Tokyo–Kyoto coach loop with the same chain hotels and the same group tours.
+Most “South Korea honeymoon packages” run the same Seoul–Busan coach loop with the same chain hotels and the same group tours.
 Juniper doesn't offer packages.

-Every Japan honeymoon we design starts with a conversation with your dedicated specialist — who knows which ryokan has the best private onsen, which temple is empty at dawn, and how to balance the cities and the seasons with the quiet a honeymoon is really for.
+Every South Korea honeymoon we design starts with a conversation with your dedicated specialist — who knows which palace gate is quietest at opening time, which hanok has the prettiest courtyard, and how to balance the cities and the coast with the quiet a honeymoon is really for.

 Fully Private & Custom

 No group tours, no fixed packages.
-Every transfer, guide, and experience is designed around the two of you and confirmed before you travel — one of the biggest advantages of planning with a specialist.
+Every transfer, guide, and KTX rail ticket is designed around the two of you and confirmed before you travel — one of the biggest advantages of planning with a specialist.

 Culture & Quiet, Balanced

-Temples, gardens, food and the cities when you want them — a private onsen, a kaiseki dinner, and a garden in silence when you don’t.
+Palaces, markets, food and the cities when you want them — a hanok courtyard, a temple above the sea, and a Jeju waterfall in silence when you don’t.
 Your specialist paces the whole trip around you.

 A Day in Your Honeymoon

-What a day in Japan actually feels like.
+What a day in South Korea actually feels like.

 Not a schedule.
 A rhythm — the kind that only unfolds when the logistics have already been handled.